Culturesupport/CultureSupport/README.md

 - im Love My Own Results

 There is Only Me and My Own Results
-Im Stay Up To Dste For My Owm Dignity
+Im Stay Up To Date For My Owm Dignity